BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Implementation and Evaluation

-\textbf{Baseline frameworks.} We use two widely used industry standard frameworks, vLLM~\cite{vllm} and SGLang~\cite{zheng2024sglangefficientexecutionstructured}, and a recently released throughput-oriented framework, NanoFlow~\cite{zhu2024nanoflowoptimallargelanguage}\footnote{We use vLLM v0.6.3.post2.dev102 (commit: e26d37a1) and SGLang v0.3.4.post1 (commit: 3f5ac88).}.
+\MyPara{Baseline frameworks.} We use two widely used frameworks, vLLM~\cite{vllm} and SGLang~\cite{zheng2024sglangefficientexecutionstructured}, and a throughput-oriented framework, NanoFlow \cite{zhu2024nanoflowoptimallargelanguage}\footnote{We use vLLM v0.6.3.post2.dev102 (commit: e26d37a1) and SGLang v0.3.4.post1 (commit: 3f5ac88) as comparison baselines.}.
+We also include a latency SLO-optimized framework, DistServe~\cite{zhong2024distservedisaggregatingprefilldecoding}, to compare P/D disaggregation in offline inference settings as detailed in~\refsec{sec-eval-subsec-e2e}.
 We do not evaluate frameworks that are designed for resource-constrained settings, e.g., FlexGen~\cite{sheng2023flexgenhighthroughputgenerativeinference} and HeteGen~\cite{zhao2024hetegenheterogeneousparallelinference}.
 For vLLM and SGLang, we enable prefix caching for both and reorder each workload trace into a DFS order, which can achieve a high \psr{}.
 For NanoFlow, we add prefix caching support for fair comparison.
 For each workload trace, we evaluate the performance of NanoFlow using both DFS (NanoFlow-DFS) and random ordering (NanoFlow-Balance).
-The improvement of \sys{} over NanoFlow-DFS would demonstrate the advantage of achieving better request-level resource balance, while the improvement over NanoFlow-Balance would highlight the benefit of a higher \psr{}.
-We use the max sampler and do not enable the CUDA graph for all baselines and \sys{}.
-We adopt a $0.01$ sampling probability $p$ for all evaluations of \sys{} without explicitly mentioning.
+The improvement of \sys{} over NanoFlow-DFS demonstrates the advantage of achieving resource balance, while the improvement over NanoFlow-Balance would highlight the benefit of a higher \psr{} as random ordering can achieve a relatively balanced resource.
+Note that all baselines integrate \textit{continuous batching} which performs scheduling at request-level granularity, with the only difference being the ordering of requests.
+As \sys{} focuses on improving GPU utilization, we do not measure CPU time to provide a fair comparison, including tokenizations, sampling, and scheduling~\cite{cpuoverhead}, for all baselines.
+We discuss the CPU overhead in \refsec{sec:appendix:cpu-overhead}.

-As \sys{} focuses on improving GPU utilization, we do not measure CPU time including tokenizations, metadata transferring (to the GPU), and scheduling~\cite{cpuoverhead}.
-We discuss the CPU overhead in \refsec{sec:eval:cpu-overhead}.
+\MyPara{Practical optimal throughput.} To assess how closely \sys{}'s throughput approaches the optimal, we calculate optimal throughput with $T_o$ defined in \refsec{sec:formulate-optimal-throughput}.
+Due to the well-known performance interference issue in GPU hardware during spatial sharing~\cite{zhu2024nanoflowoptimallargelanguage, orion}, simply deriving $T_o$ with $\max(T_{comp},T_{mem})$ is impractical and unachievable.
+Therefore, to estimate a \textit{practical upperbound}, we employ a profiling-based approach similar to prior works~\cite{zhu2024nanoflowoptimallargelanguage,drift}.
+Specifically, instead of directly using $\max(T_{comp}, T_{mem})$ as the execution time, we profile the real execution time when overlapping GEMM with $T_{comp}$ and attention with $T_{mem}$, which is then used to calculate the practical upperbound of $T_o$.